 Even the criteria used to determine the level of MTOPS control has been a subject of controversy.
 In order to change the NDAA98 notification requirements, the President must report to Congress on (1) the foreign availability of computers with capabilities up to the proposed level; (2) the potential military uses that HPCs at the new level can provide; and (3) the impact of uses on the national security.
 The General Accounting Office was asked on two occasions to examine the methodology used in the Administration's preparation of these reports.
-GAO found that the

-31 (...continued)1796, January 14, 2003.
+GAO found that the Administration had not clearly articulated specific national security interests to be protected at various performance levels.
+It did not determine what military critical applications to control or the most effective method to achieve those controls.
+The GAO also reported that the Administration based decontrol decisions on the availability of computing power at various levels rather than on national security assessments.
+In fact, 'widely available' and 'controllable' were not (and are not) defined in current law or regulation.
+Although these criticisms were directed at actions of the Clinton Administration, the Bush administration may also need to grapple with the issue of determining what level of technology can be controlled.